LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 # Getting Started with Interactive Data Visualization Using Bokeh

 Bokeh prides itself on being a library for _interactive_ data visualization.
 Unlike popular counterparts in the Python visualization space like ```matplotlib``` and ```seaborn```, Bokeh renders its graphics using HTML and Javascript.
-While this makes it a great candidate for building web-based dashboards and applications, it is an equally powerful tool for exploring and undersanding your data or creating beautiful custom charts for a project or report.
+While this makes it a great candidate for building web-based dashboards and applications, it is an equally powerful tool for exploring and understanding your data or creating beautiful custom charts for a project or report.

 Using a number of examples on a real-world dataset, the goal of this tutorial is to get you up and running with Bokeh and by the end you will: